-Wardair was established in 1953 by Maxwell W. Ward, initially as a domestic carrier.
+Wardair was established in 1953 by Maxwell W. Ward as a domestic carrier.
 In 1962, it began transatlantic charter flights, introducing the Boeing 707 in 1968 and the 747 in 1973.
 WD was a considerable success as a charter carrier, winning the IATA International Service Award four years running.

 The carrier introduced scheduled passenger services in 1986.
-Despite plans to challenge the established Canadian airlines, WD immediately ran into financial difficulties.
+Despite plans to challenge the established Canadian airlines, WD immediately faced financial difficulties.
 Issues with its reservation system and over-expansion meant the airline ‘simply ran out of money.’